Chapter 17 : 17- Black and Dark

 ‘Surrender, Harry Potter, or war will be declared and all shall die!’

-The entire room seemed to stare at the massage meant for Harry until Kingsley stepped forward and, with a wave of his wand, cleared the blood writing.
+The entire room stared at the massage meant for Harry until Kingsley stepped forward and, with a wave of his wand, cleared the blood writing.
 “Search the building.”
 Kingsley ordered, still looking at the wall where the massage had been.
 “We can’t take any chances that they might still be here.”
 At once, the crowd of Aurors and Law Enforcers dispersed to search the Ministry until all that remained in the Department were Harry, Kingsley, Natasha, Naomi and several Law Enforcers who went to inspect their fallen friends.

 “The prisoners, Rowle and Bailey, they’re gone.”
 Announced a short, muscular Law Enforcer from Interrogation corridor.